Meribel Travel Guide

 The Trois Vallées ski area is one of the best and most extensive in the world (10 times larger than Vail, the largest ski resort in the States), and Meribel is in the middle, between Courchevel and Val Thorens.
 Meribel has a vast choice for beginner and intermediate skiers, but those with more experience will want to test out the slopes in Courchevel and Val Thorens.
 Snowboarders will find lots of challenging slopes and couloirs and when the snow is good there is some great off-piste.

 Meribel is stuffed with lots of good-value ski shops for holidaymakers to enjoy browsing through.
 Those with more expensive taste can ski over to Courchevel 1850.
 There are plenty of mini-supermarkets for self-caterers as well as a fine selection of bakeries and delicatessens.

 There are some seriously good restaurants for holidaymakers to enjoy in Meribel; get local advice on arrival and book early for the best.
-There's more choice for those happy with a fondue and nice bottle of red (including popular option Le Cro Magnon), but it is still worth booking.
-If you tire of fondue and French cuisine, the eclectic menu at Evolution has a bit more variety.
+There's more choice for those happy with a simple fondue and nice bottle of red, but it is still worth booking.

 The nightlife in Meribel is not as wild as in some holiday ski resorts, but there's still plenty going on.
 Dick's Tea Bar is the best-known nightclub and the queues can be long.
-Meribel-Mottaret has few choices and closes up earlier.
+Meribel-Mottaret has few choices and closes up for the night earlier.